Abibubble/milestone2-harry-potter-quiz/README.md

 1. The setHouse function wasn't acting on the second page, so it didn't change the colour scheme as it should
     * I searched Google and Stack Overflow and tested out a few fixes that I saw suggested there, but none of them worked.
     * I used console.log on all of my variables after they were created, and discovered that 'this' wasn't being targeted properly.
-    * The houseChosen variable was collecting the correct id.
-    * The answers variable was collecting an HTML collection.
+    * The houseChosen variable was collecting the correct id, and the answers variable was collecting an HTML collection.
     * I searched on Stack Overflow, and saw that as I was using multiple scripts and multiple html documents, I'd need to use a post request to access the data fully.
-    * This added more complications than I needed, so I changed the set up of my documents.
+    * This added more complications than was necessary, making my code longer than required, so I changed the set up of my documents.
-    * I added all scripts into one script, with different sections
+    * I added all scripts into one script, with different sections clearly defined.
     * I added all HTML pages into one page, using a hide/show function to access whichever part of the page needs to be visible to the user.
-    * I was then able to simplify my setHouse function, which fixed this bug.
+    * I was then able to simplify my setHouse function, which fixed this bug, and improved the performance of my site.
     * ADD IMAGES

 2. The houseChosen variable contained a string, so when I was trying to use it to cycle through an array of objects, it was just bringing me up each index of that string (a single letter).